Death and drawing of benefits

 Death before age 75

-Crystallised or uncrystallised funds can pass on to any beneficiary (who does not need to be a dependent) as a lump sum or as a drawdown pension.
+Crystallised or uncrystallised funds can pass on to any beneficiary (who does not need to be a dependant) as a lump sum or as a drawdown pension.
 The lump sum (if paid after two years of death) is subject to the recipients marginal rate of income tax, as is the drawdown pension.
 In respect of either uncrystallised or crystallised funds, up to the LS&DBA, these can be paid tax-free.
 If over the LS&DBA and paid within two year window, excess is taxed as pension income (or trust rate of 45% if applicable).
 If lump sum not paid within two year window, then whole lump sum including excess over LS&DBA, subject to the special lump sum death benefit charge.
 However, lump sum death benefit paid from crystallised funds by individual prior to 06/04/2024, who dies after 06/04/2024 will not be tested against the LS&DBA.

 Death after age 75

 Any crystallised or uncrystallised funds can be paid as either a lump sum subject to marginal rate of income tax or as a drawdown pension subject to income tax.
 There are no lifetime allowance tests or LS&DBA tests on death post age 75.
-Assets can remain in your SSAS for years after death, benefitting from tax free growth an income, and potentially providing an income for your beneficiaries and their beneficiaries for years to come.
+Assets can remain in your SSAS for years after death, benefitting from tax free growth and income, and potentially providing an income for your beneficiaries and their beneficiaries for years to come.

-Drawdown following death can be passed on for generations; the tax treatment varies depending upon the ages of the successor, as detailed in the following example:
+Currently, withdrawals following death can be passed on for generations; the tax treatment varies depending upon the ages of the successor, as detailed in the following example:

 1st death – member aged 80 – nominee income taxable at marginal rate